YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 Finds the key by hash and database path and sets up database encryption and decryption state objects, if not created yet.
 Use this function to locate a particular key by its hash and, if found, initialize the objects for subsequent encryption and decryption operations on any database that will use this key, unless already initialized.
 If the db_path argument specifies a non-null string, then the key should additionally correspond to that database in the configuration file.

 The reason that any database relying on the same key may use the same encryption and decryption state objects is this: Every database's encryption and decryption handles are initialized with a null IV, and every block is processed using either a null IV or IV corresponding to the block number.
-So, for every encryption and decryption operation the IV is always preset to the  "correct" value, effectively making it suitable for every database using the same hash.
+So, for every encryption and decryption operation the IV is always preset to the  "correct" value, effectively making it suitable for every database that uses the same hash.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 gtmcrypt_init_device_cipher_context_by_keyname()